lorisleiva/blog-2019-vuepress/articles/20200315 Visualise your users as Minecraft villagers/index.md

 ## Commands as a way to debug

-You might have noticed a `command` package in the repository.
+You might have noticed a `commands` package in the repository.
 Commands in Minecraft are instructions that a Player can give directly in the in-game chat.
 For example, you can change the time to midday by running the following native command: `/time set 6000`.

 Since commands are easy to set up within the Minecraft Forge API, it can be a great way to debug your Mods.
 For example, I created this `CommandSpawnVillager` that allows a player to run `/villager John Doe` to spawn a villager at their position named "John Doe".
 Once I knew this command was working, I was confident enough to work on other parts of the code.